Diagnosis, Treatment, Resources

 In order to implement a fragrance-free policy in your health-care establishment:

-- The case for making health-care in Québec fragrance-free www.aseq-ehaq.ca/fragrance
+- The case for making healthcare in Québec fragrance-free www.aseq-ehaq.ca/fragrance

 - Canadian Centre for Occupational Health and Safety https://www.cchst.ca/oshanswers/hsprograms/scent_free.html